Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

 Existing SGRL frameworks that extract a subgraph per query do not support efficient training and inference. $m$-hop subgraph extraction faces the size ``explosion'' issue as many nodes have significantly large degrees in real-world networks.
-Moreover, the varying sizes of subgraphs result in fluctuated workload, yielding difficulties in load balancing and memory management.
+Moreover, subgraphs of different sizes cause workload fluctuation, hindering load balancing and memory management.

-Compared to subgraph extraction, walk-based downsampling approaches naturally sidestep subgraph size problems through regulating the number and the length of sampled walks.
+Subgraph extraction can be replaced with efficient walk-based sampling, which sidesteps all above issues via regulating the number and the length of sampled walks.
 The number and the length of these walks are small constants, so the space and time complexity here is only linear w.r.t the number of nodes.
 Specifically, during preprocessing, \proj reduces the subgraph around each node in a given graph to a set of random walks originated from it.
-To compensate for the information loss by breaking subgraphs into walks, an intra-node distance feature termed relative positional encoding (RPE) is proposed, which enables locating each sampled node in the subgraph.
-The sampled set of walks paired with RPEs are then recorded into the walk-based subgraph storage through a dedicated data structure, which is designed to support fast and intensive access.
+To compensate for the loss of structural information after breaking subgraphs into walks, an intra-node distance feature termed relative positional encoding (RPE) is proposed, which enables locating each node in the sampled subgraph.
+The collected set of walks paired with its RPEs is hosted in the walk-based subgraph storage, with a dedicated data structure designed to support rapid and intensive access.
 The preprocessing flow is presented in the upper part of Fig. \ref{fig:sgrl}.

-For training and testing, given a query (set of nodes), \proj employs \textit{subgraph joining} to implicitly construct the subgraph around the entire query, which gets done in a fully parallel fashion.
-Firstly, all the walks originated from the queried node set are grouped, and then the previous node-level RPEs are joined into a query-level RPE. \proj further adopts neural networks to encode the walks paired with RPE and makes the final prediction based on the obtained subgraph representation.
-We also design a mini-batching strategy for training, by leveraging query overlaps to maximize data reuse.
+For training and testing, given a query (set of nodes), \proj employs \emph{subgraph joining} to implicitly construct a subgraph around the entire query in full parallel.
+First, all the walks originated from the queried node set are grouped.
+Then, the precomputed node-level RPEs are joined into query-level RPEs. \proj further adopts neural networks to encode the grouped walks paired with query-level RPEs, and makes final predictions based on the obtained subgraph representation.
+A mini-batching strategy is designed to maximize data reuse during training by exploiting the query overlaps.